kaushik-kadari/MetroWeather/README.md

 MetroWeather is a simple and elegant weather application that provides users with current weather conditions, a detailed day summary, and a 5-day forecast.
 Users can search for and select their preferred location to get updated weather information using the OpenWeather API.

 ---
+## 🔗 Live Preview

+You can try out MetroWeather in this live demo: https://metro-weather.netlify.app/

 ## ✨ Features
 - **Current Weather** 🌡️: Real-time weather data, including temperature, humidity, and wind speed.